Scottish Reformation: Reformation crisis (1559–1560)

 On 1 January 1559 the anonymous Beggars' Summons was posted on the doors of friaries, threatening friars with eviction on the grounds that their property belonged to the genuine poor.
 This was calculated to appeal to the passions of the populace of towns who appeared to have particular complaints against friars.
 Knox returned to Scotland and preached at the church of St. John the Baptist's at Perth on 11 May on Christ cleansing the temple.
 The congregation responded by stripping the shrines, images and altars of the church and then sacked the local friaries and Carthusian house.
 The regent responded by sending troops to restore order and Glencairn led a force to defend the town's new Protestant status.
 A royal delegation, including Argyll and James Stuart persuaded the burgh to open its gates, but the heavy handed treatment by the regent's forces led to a breakdown in negotiations.
 Argyll and Stuart changed sides and the Lords of the Congregation now began raising their followers for an armed conflict.

 A series of local reformations followed, with Protestant minorities gaining control of various regions and burghs, often with the support of local lairds and using intimidation, while avoiding the creation of Catholic martyrs, to carry out a "cleansing" of friaries and churches, followed by the appointment of Protestant preachers.
 Such reformations occurred in conservative Aberdeen and the ecclesiastical capital of St. Andrews together with other eastern ports.
 In June, Mary of Guise responded by dispatching a French army to St. Andrews to restore control, but it was halted by superior numbers at Cupar Muir and forced to retreat.
 Edinburgh fell to the Lords in July, and Mary moved her base to Dunbar.
-However, the arrival of French reinforcements of 1,800 men forced the Lords onto the defensive and they abandoned the capital.
+The arrival of French reinforcements of 1,800 men forced the Lords onto the defensive and they abandoned the capital.